nuagenetworks/vspkdoc/_sources/v6/nuvport.rst.txt

 - ``description``: Description for this vport

+- ``flow_count``: Maximum number of data flows allowed for a VPort.
+If "Flow Limit Enabled" parameter is ENABLED/DISABLED/INHERITED, Flow Count parameter is configured/ignored/derived from parent domain respectively.

+- ``flow_limit_enabled``: Indicates if flow limit is enabled or disabled or "Flow Count" attribute is derived from the parent Domain on this VPort .
+Possible values are ENABLED, DISABLED or INHERITED.

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level